yorikvanhavre/FreeCAD-manual/discovering_freecad/installing.md

 1. **Language**: FreeCAD will automatically pick the language of your operating system, but you might want to change that.
 FreeCAD is almost fully translated to 5 or 6 languages, plus many others that are at the moment only partially translated.
 You can easily [help to translate FreeCAD](https://crowdin.com/project/freecad).
 ![freecad basic options, step 1](http://www.freecadweb.org/wiki/images/f/f1/Freecad-basic-options01.jpg)
 2. **Auto-load module**: Normally, FreeCAD will start showing you the start center page.
 You can skip this and begin a FreeCAD session directly in the workbench of your choice.
+[Workbenches](http://www.freecadweb.org/wiki/index.php?title=Workbenches) will be explained in detail in the [next chapter](the_freecad_interface.md).
 3. **Create document at startup**: Combined with the option above, this starts FreeCAD ready for work.
 ![freecad basic options, step 2](http://www.freecadweb.org/wiki/images/8/8e/Freecad-basic-options02.jpg)
 4. **Storage options**: As any complex application, FreeCAD might crash from time to time.
 Here you can configure a few options that will help you to recover your work in case of a crash.